-Figure 11 shows the time series of selected daily ecological and hydrological variables predicted by TEST and CTL simulations, as well as the river levels and precipitation within the simulation period for the 213 Bridge section.
-The conclusions based on TEST and CTL simulations for Tielu Bridge are generally applicable to the section at 213 Bridge as shown in Figure 11, which means that the intra-annual responses of eco-hydrological elements to river water level changes are similar at a wide range of sections in this arid region.
-However, due to the propagation distance of river level fluctuation at the 213 Bridge section being much shorter than at Tielu Bridge (Figure 9), the strength of these hydrological and ecological responses is significantly weaker at 213 Bridge than at Tielu Bridge.
-The differences can be observed by comparing Figures 10 and 11.
+Figure 12 shows the time series of selected daily ecological and hydrological variables predicted by TEST and CTL simulations, as well as the river levels and precipitation within the simulation period for the 213 Bridge section.
+The conclusions based on TEST and CTL simulations for Tielu Bridge are generally applicable to the section at 213 Bridge as shown in Figure 12, which means that the intra-annual responses of eco-hydrological elements to river water level changes are similar at a wide range of sections in this arid region.
+However, due to the propagation distance of river level fluctuation at the 213 Bridge section being much shorter than at Tielu Bridge (Figure 10), the strength of these hydrological and ecological responses is significantly weaker at 213 Bridge than at Tielu Bridge.
+The differences can be observed by comparing Figures 11 and 12.

-4.2.2 Annual averaged effects of stream-aquifer water interaction
+4.2.2 Annual averaged effects of stream-aquifer water interaction along riverbanks

-After studying the intra-annual responses of the riparian eco-hydrological system to river water fluctuation, we examined the annual averaged effects of stream-aquifer water interaction on riparian eco-hydrological elements.
+After studying the intra-annual responses of the riparian eco-hydrological system to river water fluctuation, we examined the annual averaged effects of stream-aquifer water interaction on riparian eco-hydrological elements along riverbanks.

-Figure 12 shows the differences of annual water head between predictions from TEST and CTL simulations along the five sections.
+Figure 13 shows the differences of annual water head between predictions from TEST and CTL simulations and the terrain elevations along the five sections.
 All sections show stronger effects of elevated water tables closer to the stream than farther away.
 The water exchange from stream to aquifer can increase the water head at the grid nearest to the stream (30 m from the channel) by 13 m to 22 m.
 Furthermore, all cross-sections show water table elevations increased by more than 8 m even at sites nearly 2 km from channels.
 When averaged for the area within 1800 m from either side of the river channel, the groundwater tables rose by approximately 10–20 m at the five sections.
 These results show that the effects of stream-aquifer water interaction on annual averaged groundwater levels can spread very far by groundwater lateral flow.
 Thus groundwater studies must consider the impacts of water exchange between a riverbank and river, a point also stressed by other researchers (Miguez-Macho et al., 2007; Chen et al., 2010; Di et al., 2011).
+As shown by Figure 13, the relationship between the curve shape of elevation and water head along riverbank can be generally figured out: When the terrain is relatively flat, an apparent curvature of water head is occurred, such as the left side of 213 Bridge and Pingchuan Bridge and the right side of Tielu Bridge; when the curvature of terrain is obvious, the curve of water head is relatively flat such as the left side of 312 Bridge and Tielu Bridge and the right side of Pingchuan Bridge.
+However, the curve shape of water head is determined by multi-factors such as the groundwater recharge, soil type and aquifer thickness.
+The topography is only (maybe the most) influential one of them.
+This topographic factor also explained why the effects of river water conveyance are not symmetrical over the left and right sides.